Place Pierre Semard

 Promenade des Anglais

-The rue St Denis is the best known area - roughly speaking that section between rue Reaumur and boulevard Saint Denis (the latter marked by a prominent arch).
-This includes the side streets of rue Blondel and rue de Ponceau.
+The rue St Denis is possibly the best known area - roughly speaking that section between rue Reaumur and boulevard Saint Denis (the latter marked by a prominent arch).
+This area the side streets of rue Blondel and rue de Ponceau.

 'Aux Belles Poules', rue Blondel 32, is a former brothel that has retained its interior (consequently it has had a preservation order slapped on it).